hanzla-sib/German-Embassy-Appointment-Booking-AutomationTool/README.md

 - ChromeDriver
 - See `requirements.txt` for Python packages.

+## Notes on Form Data
+- All scripts use only dummy values for form fields such as name, email, passport number, province, and country.
+No personal information is present in the code.
+- The field `appointment_newAppointmentForm_fields_0__content` corresponds to the passport number.

 ## Disclaimer
 This tool is for educational and personal automation purposes only.
 Use responsibly and in accordance with the terms of service of the websites you interact with.